pagkly/Zed/Investopedia4/Elliott Wave Theory.md

 ## How Elliott Waves Work

-Some technical analysts try to profit from wave patterns in the stock market using the Elliott Wave Theory.
+Some technical analysts try to profit from wave patterns in the [[Stock|stock]] market using the [[Elliott Wave Theory]].
 This hypothesis says that stock price movements can be predicted because they move in repeating up-and-down patterns called waves that are created by investor psychology.

 The theory identifies several different types of waves, including motive waves, impulse waves, and corrective waves.
 It is subjective, and not all traders interpret the theory the same way, or agree that it is a successful trading strategy.
 The whole idea of wave analysis itself does not equate to a regular blueprint formation, where you simply follow the instructions, unlike most other price formations.
 Wave analysis offers insights into trend dynamics and helps you understand price movements in a much deeper way.